What are AI Weights?

 How AI Weights Are Adjusted

-Loss Calculation: The error between predicted and actual outputs is measured using a loss function.
+The difference between the prediction and the actual outcome is measured using a loss function. - Backpropagation

-Backpropagation: The model calculates the gradient of the loss function concerning each weight.
+The model calculates the gradient (slope) of the loss with respect to each weight. - Weight Update

 Techniques to Optimize Weights